Our Fleet

 The C17 Class

-The C17 locomotives were overall the most numerous class of Queensland engine, and was also possibly its most versatile.
-The C17 class of locomotive was a lightweight Queensland design that was suited to the lightweight track and sharp curves of the Queensland Railways.
+The C17 locomotives were overall the most numerous class of Queensland engine and was also possibly its most versatile.
+The C17 class of locomotive was a lightweight Queensland design that was suited to the lightweight track and sharp curves and became the mainstay of the Queensland Railways steam fleet.

 TECHNICAL DATA